 Film makeup artists should be on every set.
 They really make a difference to the film that the eye can’t see.
 We take a look at how to find one for your student or microbudget film.
-Thinking about becoming a film and TV makeup artist?
-We have some advice for you too.

 Do Student Films Need A Makeup Artist (MUA)?

-Students get so involved with casting, crew, equipment, location and scheduling issues that wardrobe, hair, and makeup are often overlooked.
+Students get so involved with casting, crew, equipment, location and scheduling issues that wardrobe, hair, and makeup often get overlooked.
 And they’re not the only ones, because many zero budget enthusiasts also forget to plan for these small – but important – details.

 They start filming in the glare of the sun or turn on strong lights in a small, crowded room that quickly overheats.
 Either no one notices the actors gathering a pink hue or else no one dares mention it, hoping it won’t matter.